radiantlogic-v8/documentation-new/documentation/sys-admin-guide/concepts.md

 The primary source for regular joins is a virtual view of either an LDAP Backend, Database Backend (a specific object in the database), a web service backend, or you can even set up the join at a global level (to apply to all entries in the RadiantOne namespace).

-><span style="color:red">**IMPORTANT NOTE – the only exception to the following steps is if you want the join configured at a global level (to apply to all virtual entries contained in any root naming context).
+>[!warning] the only exception to the following steps is if you want the join configured at a global level (to apply to all virtual entries contained in any root naming context).
 In this case, the join is configured from the Main Control Panel > Settings Tab > Interception > Global Join.
-Click **Add** to configure a global level join.**
+Click **Add** to configure a global level join.

 Configuration Steps for LDAP and DSML Backends